ga4gh/vrs/docs/source/terms_and_model.rst

      - 1..1
      - Where Allele is located
    * - state
-     - :ref:`State`
+     - :ref:`SequenceExpression` | :ref:`SequenceState`
      - 1..1
-     - State at location
+     - A description of the sequence change or expression

 **Implementation Guidance**

-* The :ref:`State <State>` and :ref:`Location <Location>` subclasses
+* The :ref:`SequenceState <SequenceState>` and :ref:`Location
-  respectively represent diverse kinds of sequence changes and mechanisms for describing the locations of those changes, including varying levels of precision of sequence location and categories of sequence changes.
+  <Location>` subclasses respectively represent diverse kinds of
+  sequence changes and mechanisms for describing the locations of those changes, including varying levels of precision of sequence location and categories of sequence changes.
 * Implementations MUST enforce values interval.end ≤ sequence_length
   when the Sequence length is known.
 * Alleles are equal only if the component fields are equal: at the same location and with the same state.
 * Alleles MAY have multiple related representations on the same Sequence type due to normalization differences.
-* Implementations SHOULD normalize Alleles using :ref:`"justified" normalization <normalization>` whenever possible to facilitate comparisons of variation in regions of representational ambiguity.
+* Implementations SHOULD normalize Alleles using :ref:`fully-justified normalization <normalization>` whenever possible to facilitate comparisons of variation in regions of representational ambiguity.
-* Implementations MUST normalize Alleles using :ref:`"justified" normalization <normalization>` when generating a :ref:`computed-identifiers`.
+* Implementations MUST normalize Alleles using :ref:`fully-justified normalization <normalization>` when generating a :ref:`computed-identifiers`.
 * When the alternate Sequence is the same length as the interval, the